RomanRodionov/HeavyRT/README.md

 # Acknowlegments

-We sincerely thank Huawei for contribution to this Open Source project.
+We sincerely thank Huawei Moscow Graphics Team for contribution to this Open Source project.
 Guys, you are the best!